×

 Change Data Capture (CDC)

-CDC tracks row-level changes (inserts, updates, deletes) by reading database logs, not just timestamps.
+CDC tracks row-level changes (inserts, updates, and deletes) by reading database logs, not just timestamps.
 It’s a smarter, more granular way to sync.

 When it’s used:

-When real-time or near-real-time updates are needed — and especially when deletes must be tracked, too.
+When real-time or near-real-time updates are needed, and especially when deletes must be tracked, too.

 What it powers: